My forest school story

 With this being the 25th anniversary of the start of ‘Forest School’ in the UK I am really looking forward to celebrating the fact that hundreds, maybe thousands of people all over the UK have been making long-term deeply felt connections to their local woods.
 I am helping facilitate a new group that has just started coming out to our woods and they are loving the apples and damsons so our plan is to make some sort of woodsie cake and pay gratitude to the fruits of the forest….the fruits that give us energy and the fruits that give us joy, peace and a place for unfettered play!

-Jon is a member of the Forest School Association and Forest School Day working group, together with Jo Phillips and Katey Hügi.
+Jon is a member of the Forest School Association and was part of the Forest School Day working group in 2018, together with Jo Phillips and Katey Hügi.
 Working together on a common object of promoting forest school best practice.